Electrostatics/APBS_Sphinx/prototype/README.md

 From `<sphinx_repo>/prototype` try this:
 `./apbs.py example/geoflow.apbs infile=example/imidazole.xyzr outfile=imidazole.txt`

-You'll know it's done when you see `solv[iloop-1] = -3.5836` on stdout.
-Ctrl-C to escape.
-Yes, lame.
-Yes, rough.
-Yes prototype.
-Yes, it works.

 It just ran the geometric flow solver on *imidazole.xyzr* and printed some electrostatic information about the molecule into *imidazole.txt*.
-It also (without you explicitly asking for it to do so) did the same for *diet.xyzr* and printed it's output to *diet.txt*.

 Oh, there's this crazy *io.mc* file too, although there's not really much in it that's useful.